AlexWorx/ALib-Class-Library/docs/pages/alib_mod_strings.md

    that a modern character string API usually offers.
    This final goal was reached with the evolution of the library.
-Furthermore, in addition to what is provided here, other modules of \aliblong even extend such functionality, especially module \alib_basecamp.
+Furthermore, in addition to what is provided here, other modules of \aliblong even extend such functionality, especially module \alib_format.

 \I{################################################################################################}
 ## 1.2 Module ALib Characters ## {#alib_strings_intro_characters}

-The primary goals listed in the previous section are reachable best with the use of "template meta programming".
-Within this C++ programming paradigm, it is possible to define and use information about C++ types, which generally is called "type traits".
-With such traits, templated code can be selectively compiled depending on the template types involved.
+The primary goals listed in the previous section are reachable best with the use of the design pattern which is quickly introduced in chapter \ref alib_manual_appendix_tca.

-In earlier versions of this library, type traits that defined the use of built-in and 3rd-party string classes had been introduced along with \alib string types.
-However, it turned out that there is very good reason to "generalize" and extract the type traits into a separate module which is completely independent of string processing.
+In earlier versions of this library, type-traits needed to implement powerful string classes had been introduced along with the \alib string types.
+However, it turned out that there are very good reasons to "generalize" and extract the type-traits into a separate module which is completely independent of string processing.

-Instead of looking on character strings, the traits are rather about <em>"character arrays"</em>.
+Instead of looking at character strings, the traits are rather about <em>"character arrays"</em>.
 The difference lies in the angle of perspective: With \alib, character strings are a higher-level concept than character arrays.
 Strings may be constructed from character arrays, may export their data as character arrays and interpret or manipulate the array data.
-Hence, the arrays are seen as the foundational data structure that is used by strings.
+Hence, the arrays are seen as the foundational data structure used by strings.

-With this conceptual distinction, it became possible to separate the definition of type traits to separate module \alib_characters.
+With this conceptual distinction, it became possible to separate the definition of type-traits to separate module \alib_characters.
 While this module \alib_strings_nl builds on
 \alib_characters_nl, there is no dependency in the other direction: module \alib_characters_nl does not "know" about module \alib_strings_nl.